oracoraque/slop_fork/README.md

 + `ban`
 + `unban`

 You may also listen for arbitrary modes with +mode / -mode, e.g. `+v`.
 The `msg` event consumes both channel and server messages.
 The `channel msg` event consumes only channel messages, and so forth.
 This rule apples to `msg`, `notice`, and `mode`.
 You may also listen for messages beginning with a command prefix.
-The default command prefix is `.`.
+The default command prefix is `.` and it can be configured in `config.json`.

 ## Event handlers